cortezaproject/corteza/sam/docs/README.md

 # Channels

 A channel is a representation of a sequence of messages.
 It has meta data like channel subject.
-Channels may be public, private or direct (between two users).
+Channels may be public, private or group.

 ## List channels